devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 In 2017, I bought a Macbook Pro 2012, until then I used an old dell laptop with 2 gigs of ram.
 Imagine running an android studio in an < 2 Gb RAM.
 Its a nightmare.

- The same year, I found a basic thing that WhatsApp is missing.
-That is a video cutting features.
+ The same year, I found a problem to solve it again.
+I found a basic thing that WhatsApp is missing.
+That is a video cutting feature.
 I see a lot of people want to upload videos or songs that are more than 30 seconds but unfortunately there isn't a way unless they have to use a hard way by cutting the videos 30 seconds manually and upload the video as their stories in Whatsapp.
 Also there is no such app that can do it in the market.

 I found that as an opportunity and made [__Klip Kutter__](https://play.google.com/store/apps/details?id=com.waseem.videotrimmerforwhatsapp&hl=en_IN).
 You would've guessed it by now.
 The App that can cut the videos into 30 seconds chunks which can make your life easy.